marwai/solution-code-environment-vars/README.md

 7. Check to see files present in site available, there should be no files.
 Run "ls -a". ls lists all the files. -a includes all the hidden files too.
 ```
-ls - a nothhing in sites avaiable
+ls - a
 ```
+No files will be in sites available

 8. 'touch filename' to make a new default folder:
 ```